Joe Biden Reportedly Warned Against Police Reform Ahead Of Georgia Senate Runoffs

 As reported by Business Insider, the progressive lawmaker argued that the Democratic Party is out of touch with the digital marketing necessary for political races.
 Notably, she claimed that none of the campaigns that lost were effectively utilizing online advertising on platforms like Facebook.

 Ocasio-Cortez was one lawmaker who pushed for defunding the police.
 She argued that affluent white communities are an example of regions where police receive less funding than health, housing, and youth.
-According to the New York Rep., these areas are examples of how defunding can be positive for communities.
+According to the New York congresswoman, these areas are examples of how defunding can be positive for communities.

 Elsewhere in Biden’s recent virtual meeting, civil rights leaders allegedly pressured him to make a “slew of executive actions.”
-Although Biden suggested he would be focusing on some issues with these orders, he expressed hesitancy about wielding the power.
+Although he suggested he would be focusing on some issues with these orders, he seemingly expressed hesitancy about wielding the power.

 “I am not going to violate the Constitution.
 Executive authority that my progressive friends talk about is way beyond the bounds.”

-Nevertheless, Biden committed to using executive authority to reverse all of the things Donald Trump has enacted with the power.
+Nevertheless, Biden committed to using executive authority to reverse all of the things Donald Trump enacted with the power.